-Apple, Leonardo DiCaprio, and Laurene Powell Jobs Launch 'America's Food Fund' - The Mac Observer
+Apple, Leonardo DiCaprio, and Laurene Powell Jobs Launch 'America's Food Fund'

 Apple joined Leonardo DiCaprio and Laurene Powell Jobs to launch a campaign to help provide food to those in need during the coronavirus pandemic.
-America’s Food Fund campaign, launched on GoFundMe on Thursday, is also backed by the Ford Foundation.
+America’s Food Fund, launched on GoFundMe on Thursday, is also backed by the Ford Foundation.

 America’s Food Fund